edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 <h2 id="toc_6">What are the most popular songs by female composers?</h2>

-<p>If all 554 songs in the book were led equally, each song would be led 0.18% of the time.
+<p>If all 554 songs in the book were led equally, each song would be led 0.18% (1 in every 554) of the time.
 Eight of the 23 songs in the book by female composers are more popular than that.</p>

 <a href="/uploads/2018/02/07/pc_all_songs_by_song_number.png">
     <img src="/uploads/2018/02/07/pc_all_songs_by_song_number.png" class="img-fluid" alt="">